tasitlabs/tasit-sdk/packages/action/README.md

 ##### Setting data - Low-level Tasit SDK middleware

-When using the contract abstraction from ethers.js, the functions for setting data return a transaction hash.
+When using the contract abstraction from ethers, the functions for setting data return a transaction hash.

 That's too blockchain-y for the target audience.
 The API is being informed too much by the underlying implementation as opposed to the most understandable abstraction.
 The `tasit-action` API for setting data should be indistinguishable from using pubsub on a non-blockchain architecture.